 Despite continuing growth in the commercial sector, conventional management practices are broken.

-To prove this, we only need look to at the evidence:
+To prove this, we only need to look at the evidence:

 - Why is it that employee engagement (in general) is continuing to fall even though organisations are spending more on their staff than ever before?